 - Quan Chay Dieu Hoa (87/04 Nguyen Du, Hai Chau District, Da Nang – 30,000 VND)

 7. Fusion vegetarian restaurant

 There are certain events where you would like to look for more international vegetarian food and a well-decorated atmosphere (or simply just to freshen up your taste).
 Many places where you can find vegetarian dishes from other Western and Asian cuisines.
 Of course, the price is considerably higher, but we believe it is worth treating yourself once in a while or bringing your loved ones to a cozy dining experience.
 Here are some of our recommendations:

-- Prem Bistro (District 3, Ho Chi Minh City): this restaurant has a big menu with all the delicious vegetarian dishes crossing from East to West.
-This is suitable for a dinner date as the vibe here is intimate and the food is absolutely awesome.
+- Prem Bistro (District 3, Ho Chi Minh City): This restaurant offers a diverse menu of delicious vegetarian dishes from both Eastern and Western cuisines.
+It’s a great option for a romantic dinner date with its intimate atmosphere and excellent food.

-- Hum Vegetarian Restaurant: this is very famous among the “high-end” vegetarian eateries.
+- Hum Vegetarian Restaurant: This is very famous among the “high-end” vegetarian eateries.
 It now has three locations across Ho Chi Minh City in districts 1, 2, and 3.
-The strongest impression of this chain is the elegant set up with the main theme of the lotus leaves and flowers, which are the symbol of Buddhism and recognized as the Vietnamese national flower.
+The strongest impression of this chain is the elegant setup with the main theme of the lotus leaves and flowers, which are the symbol of Buddhism and are recognized as the Vietnamese national flower.
 Although situated in the bustling districts of the town, Hum succeeds in creating a tranquil and peaceful atmosphere with open and airy surroundings of plants and trees.
-This is perfect for a dinner gathering under the night sky, in a modern yet cozy ambiance.
+This is perfect for a dinner gathering under the night sky in a modern yet cozy ambiance.

 - Tinh Thuc Vegetarian Restaurant (10 Huynh Thuc Khang, Ba Dinh District, Hanoi).
 Vegetarian buffet: 100,000 VND/person